-On first visit prior to filling out a form:
+On the first visit prior to filling out a form:

-On second visit after filling in a form:
+On the second visit after filling in a form:

 Alternatively, if a contact is viewing your website on a mobile device, you can ensure that you’re showing them a smaller CTA that is proportionate to the size of the screen they’re viewing it on.
 You can optimise your CTAs for mobile devices by clicking the following rule (Visitor's device type) when creating a smart CTA.

 In another scenario, if your contact has become a marketing qualified lead, you can start showing them content CTAs that will help to move them further down the funnel, such as case studies, middle and bottom of the funnel eBooks or whitepapers.